echo-hydro/wisemanlab.github.io/research/index.md

 <img class="img-fluid mx-auto d-block" src="/static/img/fraseratucsf.jpg" alt="Fraser at UCSF, in molecular form">

-# The Wiseman lab is focused on defining the pathologic and therapeutic implications of stress-responsive signaling pathways in diverse diseases:
+# The Wiseman lab focuses on defining the pathologic and therapeutic implications of stress-responsive signaling pathways for diverse diseases: